Owning Bonds in a Rising Interest Rate Environment

 If you ask someone this question, and they give you an answer, know that whatever they tell you is only a guess.
 It could be an educated guess, but it’s still their prediction and not a guaranteed outcome.
 You can’t predict the bond market any more than you can predict the stock market.

 Having said that, let’s examine a scenario in which interest rates are going higher.
 What are you supposed to do with your bonds?
 If we know that rates going up will hurt your bond investment prices, should we sell your bonds?

 So, Why Would I Own Bonds in a Rising Interest Rate Environment?

-One reason to own bonds in a rising interest rate environment is something I said earlier about predictions.
+One reason to own bonds in a rising interest rate environment is something we said earlier about predictions.
 It’s generally accepted knowledge that you can’t time the stock market.
-I’d also argue that you can’t time the bond market (or future changes in interest rates).
+We’d also argue that you can’t time the bond market (or future changes in interest rates).

 You could look at the economy today and say things are improving, and the expectation is that as the economy improves, rates should go higher.
 But what happens if, say in 6 months, some external forces unknown to us today cause the economy to stop growing, and we enter into a recession.

 In response, the Federal Reserve cuts rates again, and there is more demand for the safety that bonds provide.